Victor Blank: Other interests

 Blank was the first external member of the Oxford University Governing Council.
 He donated to £150,000 to the Labour Party, then led by Ed Miliband, before the 2015 United Kingdom general election.
 According to Peter Oborne and James Jones, Blank supported Labour Friends of Israel.
-Blank is a Vice President of the Jewish Leadership Council.
+Blank is a vice president of the Jewish Leadership Council.
+In 2023, The Guardian reported that Blank had donated £175,000 to Labour since 2020, much of which was used to fund staff for the shadow chancellor, Rachel Reeves.

 Blank was the guest editor of the Today programme in 2011.
 Over the Christmas period it is traditional that guest editors are invited to edit the show and set the agenda for the programme.
 The principal item was a long interview with ex South African President F. W. de Klerk.
 Blank also chose leadership and philanthropy, the Eurozone crisis and the Arab/Israeli conflict as topics for discussion.

 Philanthropy

 Blank is involved with the following not-for-profit organisations:

 Blank is the patron of numerous charities, social enterprises and not for profit organisations.
 He is chairman of the Wellbeing of Women charity which funds research into female health.
 He has a personal connection to the charity after he lost his mother to ovarian cancer when he was 12 years old.
 One of his most high-profile donations comes from the money raised at his annual cricket match.
 Every year Blank hosts a cricket match inside his manor house and invites a large number of luminaries and famous cricketers and charges people to play.
 The match has raised more than £5.5 million for charity over a 24-year running period.
 It is estimated that one day's cricket raises £250,000 for charity.

-Blank has called out to the City and especially the bankers to do more to promote their engagement in local philanthropies to try to improve their image.
+Blank has called out to the city and especially the bankers to do more to promote their engagement in local philanthropies to try to improve their image.

 He is also the chairman of various establishments including: The Social Mobility Foundation, UJS Hillel, the Royal College of Obstetricians and Gynaecologists' health research charity, the Council of University College School and the European Advisory Board of the Cheung Kong Graduate School of Business.